makerdao/community/governance/polls/Add RWA-009 (HVBank) as a new Vault Type - July 4, 2022.md

 ---
 # Poll: Add RWA-009 (HVBank) as a new Vault Type - July 4, 2022

 The Governance Facilitators have placed a Governance Poll into the [voting system](https://vote.makerdao.com/polling) on behalf of the MakerDAO mandated actors.
-This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on July 4, 2022 at 16:00 UTC.
+This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on Monday, July 4 at 16:00 UTC.

 **This is a binary vote.**
 - **You may vote for a single option.**